futape/search/README.md

 To create your own matcher, just create one class extending the `AbstractMatcher` class and one extending the `AbstractValue` class.
 Then set the `SUPPORTED_VALUE` constant of your matcher class to the FQCN of your value class.
-In your matcher class, you have to implement the `matchValue` method which takes the value managed by an instance of your value class and the search term, as well as references to to highlighted value and the matching score.
+In your matcher class, you have to implement the `matchValue` method which takes the value managed by an instance of your value class, the search term and a highlighter instance, as well as references to the highlighted value and the matching score.

 To implement a matcher that just compares the value to the term, highlights that value if it matches and increases the score, you may create a class like below: